 1 The stove numbers for year1, 2 and 3 are on actuals.
 Under CDM, it was anticipated that 75,000 stoves will be implemented by Year-2, however, implementation didn't happen according to plan.
 Considering no sales have happened in Year-1, 2 and 3, the numbers have been updated to show the actual scenario during the transition.
-From year 4 onwards, estimated numbers have been added which is same as the registered CDM project,.
-ERs shall be calculated at actuals complying with relevant methodological requirements.
+From year 4 onwards, estimated numbers have been added which is same as the registered CDM project, ERs shall be calculated at actuals complying with relevant methodological requirements.

 2 The solar lamp numbers for year 1, 2 and 3 are on actuals.
 Under CDM, the number mentioned under Year-1, 2 and 3 were estimation which was clarified in Footnote 2 of CDM PDD.
 It was clearly mentioned that the actual solar lamp sales might be different than those mentioned in the table depending upon the demand of solar lamps.
 During the transition to VERRA, PP has updated the actual sales included in the project.
 ERs shall be calculated at actuals complying with relevant methodological requirements.
-The models where LED/CFL lighting system has more than one LED/ CFL lamp connected to a single rechargeable battery system, every LED/CFL lamp would be considered as one project lamp.
+ERs shall be calculated at actuals complying with relevant methodological requirements.